Barcelona Tickets

 Sagrada Familia architecture | Gaudí’s vision in stone and light

-The Sagrada Familia is a famous Roman Catholic church in Barcelona, Spain, designed by Antoni Gaudi.
-Construction commenced in 1882 and came to a temporary halt in 1926, when Antoni Gaudi passed away.
+The Sagrada Familia is a famous Roman Catholic church in Barcelona, Spain, designed by Antoni Gaudí.
+Construction commenced in 1882 and came to a temporary halt in 1926, when he passed away.

-It resumed in the 1950s and is anticipated to be completed by 2026, marking Gaudi's death's centennial.
+It resumed in the 1950s and is anticipated to be completed by 2026, marking Gaudí's death centennial.
 Although incomplete, Sagrada Familia attracts millions of tourists every year.
 Continue reading to learn more about the architectural style and design of the Sagrada Familia in Barcelona.

 About Sagrada Familia